-If you’d like to get some additional information from Users, you can do so by adding an Attendee Question.
+If you’d like to get some additional information from users, you can do so by adding an Attendee Question.
 For instance, if you know you’ll be providing food to attendees, you can include a question about dietary restrictions.
-In addition, you can make these questions required, so Users will have to enter an answer prior to completing a ticket purchase.
+In addition, you can make these questions required, so users have to enter an answer prior to completing a ticket purchase.

 7. Set Event (or ticket) Capacity

 For some events, you may only have a certain number of tickets or limited room capacity.
 With Register, you can set an Event Capacity, which will automatically cap the number of tickets or people who can register for an event.